dungs072/HangMan-Java-/README.md

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## How to Play Game
--It's very easy.
+- It's very easy.
 Just click the letter you think it's match the word asked in game.
--When you guess right letter you will go to the next word.
+- When you guess right letter you will go to the next word.
--But when you gess wrong letter, the hang man will be drawn every scene and when it is finished, your game is over -There are hint mechanism for you to help you guess the letter but it costs 30 coins -You can earn coin per level you pass (max coin per level you can get is 10) -You can also get score per level you pass (max score per level you can get is 100) -The high scores in game will be recorded
+- But when you gess wrong letter, the hang man will be drawn every scene and when it is finished, your game is over
+- There are hint mechanism for you to help you guess the letter but it costs 30 coins
+- You can earn coin per level you pass (max coin per level you can get is 10)
+- You can also get score per level you pass (max score per level you can get is 100)
+- The high scores in game will be recorded
--Finally, be careful every letter you choose
+- Finally, be careful every letter you choose

 ## Dependency Management